tssovi/grokking-the-object-oriented-design-interview/object-oriented-design-case-studies/design-a-parking-lot.md

 * **Cash payment:** To pay the parking ticket through cash.
 * **Add/Modify parking rate:** To allow admin to add or modify the hourly parking rate.

+Here is the use case diagram of our Parking Lot:

 <p align="center">
     <img src="/media-files/parking-use-case-diagram.svg" alt="Parking Lot Use Case Diagram">
     <br />